 The western Indian state of Rajasthan was formerly known by the British as the princely state of Rajputana, as it was one of the major strongholds of the Hindu royal kings known as Rajputs.
 Rajasthan is basically built around the scorching sands of the Thar Desert and is famous for its distinctive culture that is a result of more than 100 years of rule under the various Rajput kingdoms.
 The hill forts of Rajasthan are listed among the UNESCO World Heritage Sites.

 Nowhere in northern India will you be able to find any better specimens of the medieval Hindu architecture than the hill forts of Rajasthan.
 Most of these forts were built as the residing places for ruling families and were mostly set atop a hillock that provides a panoramic view of the surroundings along with better protection against invaders.
 Visit local tour companies in the area for a seamless Rajasthan Tour Packages and arrangements.
-Amber Fort, Mehrangarh Fort, Kumbhalgarh fort, Chittorgarh Fort, Jaisalmer Fort, Gagron Fort etc. are some of the best built hill forts that provide a great insight on the culture and grandeur of the former rulers of the state.
+Amber Fort, Mehrangarh Fort, Kumbhalgarh fort, Chittorgarh Fort, Jaisalmer Fort, Gagron Fort etc. are some of the best-built hill forts that provide great insight on the culture and grandeur of the former rulers of the state.

 #3.
 Immerse Yourself in Spirituality

-We’re sure that every time you hear about India, it reminds you of a man dressed in saffron colored clothing.
+We’re sure that every time you hear about India, it reminds you of a man dressed in saffron-colored clothing.
 Well, India is indeed known for its rich Hindu culture and has attracted tourists from all over the world.
 It is often said that there are more temples in India than all the other major attractions combined.
 This stands exemplary of the highly spiritual Indian culture and also provides a great deal of attractions for the tourists to visit.
-Almost every city in India has a famous temple that is known for its marvellous architecture or was mentioned in the ancient Hindu scriptures.
+Almost every city in India has a famous temple that is known for its marvelous architecture or was mentioned in the ancient Hindu scriptures.

 #4.
 Try the Traditional Indian Clothing

 Like most of the things in India, the traditional Indian clothing has a diverse range of styles and designs that vary from region to region and is highly influenced by the ethnic lifestyle of the people.
-Most traditional clothing in India is supposed to be worn on a special or auspicious occasion which highlights the pomp and splendour related to that festival.
-Being a melting pot of various cultures and ethnicities, each state or region has their own set of apparels which is different from the other.
+Most traditional clothing in India is supposed to be worn on a special or auspicious occasion which highlights the pomp and splendor related to that festival.
+Being a melting pot of various cultures and ethnicities, each state or region has its own set of apparels which is different from the other.